nonoesp/GettingArchitectureDoneKit/README.md

 ## Structure

-The new structure of **GADKit** contains separated files for each utility and workflow - rather than having a single Grasshopper file with all the clusters.
+The new structure of **GADKit** contains separated files for each utility and workflow - rather than wrapping all of the utilities in a single Grasshopper file.
 This way, the library is more transparent, and easier to explore, use, and maintain.

 *All utilities and workflows in bold exist.*